For a list of Prof. Ratcliff’s publications, check the “Publications” section, or his Google Scholar profile.

 - How do cells evolve into mutually-interdependent parts of a multicellular organism?
 What prevents multicellular organisms from reverting back to unicellularity?

 We are currently running a Lenski-inspired Multicellularity Long Term Evolution Experiment (MuLTEE), which we hope will continue for at least the next 25 years.
-As of fall 2021, we have gone through more than 1,000 rounds of selection (about 5000 generations), evolving snowflake yeast that are ~20,000 times larger than their ancestor.
+So far, we have currently put snowflake yeast through >1,000 rounds (~5000 generations) of selection for larger group size, evolving multicellular yeast that are ~20,000 times larger than their ancestor.
 These individual snowflake yeast remain clonal and are visible to the naked eye (larger than fruit flies).
-They have accomplished this feat through sustained biophysical adaptation, evolving far more elongate cells that ‘entangle’, increasing their mechanical toughness by over 10,000-fold.
+They have accomplished this feat through sustained biophysical adaptation, evolving far more elongated cells that ‘entangle’, increasing their mechanical toughness by over 10,000-fold.
 Individual snowflake yeast evolve from being weaker than gelatin, to as strong and tough as wood.
 You can read more about this work here.
-In this system, we are investigating the origin of multicellular development, and the genetic, regulatory, and biophysical bases of this innovation.
-Below a picture showing how complex these evolved lines have become:
+In this system, we are investigating the genomic causes and consequences of multicellular evolution, the origin of multicellular development, emergent fluid flows, and are examining how multicellularity becomes entrenched, preventing reversion (see current projects).

 Multicellularity is just an extreme form of social evolution, which we are also quite interested in.
 Specifically, we study the role of spatial structure in microbial social evolution.
 The bacterium Vibrio cholerae forms surface-attached biofilms, which it fiercely defends with a ballistic weapon called the Type 6 Secretory System (T6SS) that kills competitors but not clonemates.
 We showed that this kind of preferential killing strongly drives a spatial phase transition, separating well mixed competitors into clonal domains.
 Interestingly, by creating strong clonal assortment, this antagonism is a powerful driver of within-strain cooperation.
 We also showed that cholera can acquire new T6SS alleles through horizontal gene transfer, which is adaptive when the efficacy of current weapons against future competitors is uncertain.